jacobkap/crimebythenumbers/docs/webscraping.md

 ![](images/the-numbers_4.PNG)

 We will use the function `html_nodes()` to grab the part of the page (based on the CSS selectors) that we want.
-The input for this function is first the object made from `read_html()` (which we called "movie_data") and then we can paste the text we copied from thr website (putting it in quotes).
+The input for this function is first the object made from `read_html()` (which we called "movie_data") and then we can paste the text we copied from the website (putting it in quotes).

 Note that when doing this in Google Chrome, you follow the same steps except click "Copy selector" rather than "CSS Selector".
 The value copied also differs between Chrome and Firefox though the result is the same in our code.